Before you start a diagnosis, please read all of the information below.

 A sore throat is a very common condition and is usually caused by an infection in the throat.
 In 82% of cases, the symptoms will settle within 7 days without antibiotics.
 Many infections are mild, will get better quickly and do not need any specific treatment.
 Unnecessary use of antibiotics may cause side effects and may increase the incidence of antibiotic resistance.
 You can speak to your pharmacist for further advice on over-the-counter treatments available to help you manage your sore throat.

 Types of throat infections include acute pharyngitis and acute tonsillitis.
 Acute pharyngitis is an infection of the throat and is most commonly caused by viruses, however, some can be caused by bacteria.
 Acute tonsillitis is inflammation of the tonsils usually caused by a viral or bacterial infection.
 The tonsils are glandular tissue at the back of the throat and are part of the immune system.

-If your throat infection is worsening or not improving then you may want to 'Start a Diagnosis' with i-GP or see your own GP.
-Antibiotic treatments we may prescribe if clinically appropriate:
+If your throat infection is worsening or not improving, then you may want to 'Start a Diagnosis' with i-GP or see your own GP.

 Please see Common Treatments below for further information.